Zaheer Khan: Knuckle Ball

 In international cricket, Zaheer Khan was the first bowler to bowl knuckle ball.
 Zaheer Khan introduced the knuckle ball way back in 2011 world cup.
 He used that ball for great effect.
 He used that ball to get crucial wickets at crucial times like the wickets of Ian Bell and Paul Collingwood against England and the wicket of Devon Smith against the West Indies and the wicket of Michael Hussey in the Quarter Final against Australia.

 In an interview he said : "The whole 2011 World Cup, I was looking forward to it, especially playing in front of the home crowd – even if it added that extra bit of pressure.
 I was preparing a new delivery that I wanted to use, which was the knuckle ball.
 I was working on it for a year leading up to the tournament.
 Even though I had perfected it, I was purposely not using it in any of the matches [before the tournament].
 It got me a lot of success.
 When a plan like that works, it gives you extra satisfaction."

 World Cup

-Zaheer has 44 World Cup wickets, spanning from 2003 to 2011, putting him in seventh place behind Glenn McGrath (71), Muttiah Muralitharan (68), Wasim Akram (55), Chaminda Vaas (49), Mitchell Starc(49) and Lasith Malinga (47) on the list of highest number of wickets by a bowler the marquee event.
-He is tied with Srinath in sixth but Srinath has played 34 games as opposed to Zaheer's 23.
+Zaheer has 44 World Cup wickets, spanning from 2003 to 2011, putting him in ninth place behind Glenn McGrath (71), Muttiah Muralitharan (68), Mitchell Starc(65), Lasith Malinga (56), Wasim Akram (55), Trent Boult(53) and Chaminda Vaas (49) on the list of highest number of wickets by a bowler in the marquee event.
+He is tied with Srinath in ninth but Srinath has played 34 games as opposed to Zaheer's 23.

 Zaheer, who was one of India's trump cards during their World Cup triumph in 2011, finished as the joint highest wicket-taker along with Shahid Afridi with 21 scalps.